 Discrimination is Against the Law

-In accordance with In accordance with Title III of the Americans with Disabilities Act, Section 1557 of the Affordable Care Act and all applicable Federal and other civil rights laws, Charlotte Radiology does not discriminate based on disability in the provision of its medical services.
+In accordance with Title III of the Americans with Disabilities Act, Section 1557 of the Affordable Care Act and all applicable Federal and other civil rights laws, Charlotte Radiology does not discriminate based on disability in the provision of its medical services.
 Charlotte Radiology complies with all applicable Federal civil rights laws and does not discriminate based on race, color, national origin, age, disability or sex.
 Charlotte Radiology will make reasonable modifications to it policies, procedures and practices when necessary to provide medical services to individuals with disabilities, unless such modifications would fundamentally alter the nature of its medical services.
 Charlotte Radiology will also remove architectural barriers to access when it is reasonably achievable to do so.

 When scheduling an appointment, Charlotte Radiology staff will ask the patient if he or she will need any reasonable modifications at their examination because of a disability.
 Charlotte Radiology shall be prepared to provide the necessary assistance at the patient's appointment.